Youth Leadership Development Program

-- Women’s Resistive Violence group educates Native American women about their relation to domestic violence and abuse, using a cultural lens perspective to learn about the complex dynamic of domestic violence starting with historical significance through current societal influence and oppressive existence.
+- Women’s Violence and Anger Management group educates Native American women about their relation to domestic violence and abuse, using a cultural lens perspective to learn about the complex dynamic of domestic violence starting with historical significance through current societal influence and oppressive existence.

 DIW's Healing Spirit program provides education and assistance to youth in long-term foster care and those transitioning to independent living, focusing on American Indian male foster teens that had a history of significant disruptions in their placement and had a minimum of four intakes to the emergency shelter system.

 - Healing Spirit House provides supportive, safe, positive, drug-free, alcohol-free environment and in-house services for long-term foster care American Indian males aged 16-21.

 - Healthy Transitions and Homelessness Prevention works with Healing Spirit boys and other young foster care boys and girls, both in and out of foster care, ages 16 to 21 to prepare them for successful independent living when they age out of the foster care system at 18.